 Every Gifted Mind Deserves to Be Understood

 It often starts with a feeling that your child is a little out of sync with the world around them.
-They speak like they’re older than their years, absorb information faster than you can keep up, or notice things others miss.
-You’re not alone in wondering what that means.
+They speak like they’re older than their years, absorb information faster than you can keep up with, or notice things others miss.
+You’re not alone in wondering what this all means.
 A gifted assessment can offer insight, not just into how they think, but into how you can best support them as they grow.

 Two girls discussing gifted assessment